DCC-EX/dcc-ex.github.io/docs/reference/software/hal-config.rst

 As per the notes above, the 0 or 1 for the pull-up is redundant as this is always on, but the <S> command requires the parameter to be set.

-An output port may be configured using the DCC++ EX Output commands, as follows:
+An output port may be configured using the DCC-EX Output commands, as follows:

 .. code-block::